 If your partner has nothing but bad things to say about their ex, this is another sign that they're not completely over them.
 According to Hipps, a partner who's fully emotionally available "should be able to express gratitude for what they had and a future-focused approach to what they are taking with them from it."
 It can also give you some insight into how they might approach the relationship with you.

-18 They Call Their Ex First When They Have News
+18 They Call Their Ex First When They Have Something To Share

-Whether it's good or bad news, your partner should want to share it with you first.
+Whether it's a good or bad update, your partner should want to share it with you first.
 But if their ex is the first person they think of, their ex may still have a hold over them.
 As

 Susan Trombetti, relationship expert and CEO of Exclusive Matchmaking, tells Bustle, "Your partner may seek out their ex's opinion and validation first showing that they are not fully over them."
 19 They Still Keep Some Of Their Ex's Things At Their Place